JonRdA/gym-bot/README.md

-# TODO
+# TODO -> CLEAN CODE
+ - Read modules and cleanup ideas, tell g
+ - Reorganize files
+ - Think more reporting
  - [x] It is not asking completed
- - [ ] Download upload scripts should use loggers
+ - [x] Download upload scripts should use loggers
- - [ ] Down up scripts should use mongo service
+ - [x] Down up scripts should use mongo service
  - [ ] Down up scripts must use other settings for mongo service, raspy ones, another init?
- - [ ] Merge upload download scripts?
+ - [x] Merge upload download scripts?
  - [ ] Eliminate enums for names
- - [ ] Bot should load config from mongo itself
+ - [ ] Bot should load config from mongo itself?
+Not yet
- - [ ] Reporting in bot
+ - [x] Reporting in bot

 # Gym Bot - Workout Logging Telegram Bot